ehsmaes/cfs-postproc/README.md

 - `clean_right_pos_x`, `clean_right_pos_y`: Right wipe position

 ### Sample Files
-- `samples/box.org.cfg`: Original configuration file
+- `samples/k1.box.org.cfg`: Original configuration file
-- `samples/box.new.cfg`: Optimized configuration with improved values and documentation
+- `samples/k1.box.new.cfg`: Optimized configuration with improved values and documentation

+**Recent Updates:**
+- Configuration files renamed from `box.org.cfg` and `box.new.cfg` to `k1.box.org.cfg` and `k1.box.new.cfg` to clarify they are specific to Creality K1 printers
+- Enhanced documentation in the configuration files showing original values and detailed explanations
+- Optimized parameters to reduce filament waste while maintaining reliable operation

+**Testing Configuration:**
+The configuration and scripts were tested on a Creality K1 with Microswiss nozzle and one CFS box.
+Some configurations may need to be tuned for other printer models, nozzle types, or multiple CFS box setups.